334th Infantry Division (Wehrmacht): 334. Infanterie-Division in 1943

 The Artillerie-Regiment 334 was reorganized on 20 June 1943 in France.
 The new regiment was set up with four battalions.
 The new regiment was again subordinated to the 334th Infantry Division.
 On 24 November 1943, the 3rd Battalion was handed over to the Artillerie-Regiment 353 and then replaced again.
 Various units were initially responsible for providing the regiment with replacements.
 In 1943, Artillerie-Ersatz-Abteilung 10 (Artillery Replacement Battalion 10) took over the provision of replacements for the entire regiment.
 The regiment was commanded by Colonel Hans-Joachim Ehlert from 1 April 1942 to May 1944; succeeded by Colonel Doenning on 15 May 1944 onwards.

 Pionier-Bataillon 334 (334th Engineer Battalion):

 The battalions re-formation began on 4 July 1943 in France with the 1st Army.
 In addition, the battalions 176, 194, 305, 371, 376 and 384 of the new 6th Army, which were in the process of being re-established, supplied levies.
 The new battalion was also subordinated to the 334th Infantry Division as Divisions-Pionier-Bataillon 334 (Divisional Pioneer Battalion 334).
 In December 1943, the battalion contributed levies to the formation of the Pioneer Battalion 353 (of the 353rd Infantry Division, in Brittany).
 The replacements came from the Pionier-Ersatz-Bataillon 46 (Pioneer Replacement Battalion 46) in Regensburg, Wehrkreis XIII.

 Feldersatz-Bataillon 334 (334th Field Replacement Battalion):

 Formed in October 1943 for the 334th Infantry Division with five companies.

 Divisions-Nachrichten-Abteilung 334 (Divisional 334th News Department):

 Recreated on 5 July 1943 in France.

 Divisions-Nachschubführer 334 (Divisional 334th Supply Command):

 Recreated in June 1943 in France.
 On 1 September 1944, renamed Divisions-Versorgungs-Regiment 334 (Divisional 334th Supply Regiment).

+Legacy

+The German commander-in-chief in Italy, Albert Kesselring, wrote in his postwar memoirs about his subordinate units, and credited the 334th Infantry Division with a quick emergence as an elite division within weeks of the appointment of Hellmuth Böhlke as commander.